You’re having one of those days.

-It's one of those days - the kind where nothing's going right, you're exhausted, bored, frustrated, lonely, uninspired, or all of the above.
+You know, the kind where nothing's going right.
+You're exhausted, bored, frustrated, lonely, uninspired.
+All of the above.

-It doesn’t feel like there’s much you can do about it when you’re feeling like such a mess – which only makes things worse.
+It doesn’t feel like there’s much you can do when your day is feeling like such a mess – which only makes things worse.
+Right?

 But you can do something.

 Sit down and think about all the things you love to do that give you energy and enthusiasm.
-And the things that are restful and leave you feeling renewed and refreshed (that nap might be one of them).
+And the things that are restful and leave you feeling renewed and refreshed.

 Here are some ideas to get you started: